galawaydude/data-place/100 operating-systems/Process Synchronization.md

 ### **Strict Alternation Approach (Turn Variable)

-Same shit, its a software based approach, implemented at the us
+Same shit, its a software based approach, implemented at the user level, and its meant to work only for two processes.

+A shared turn variable indicates which process is should execu